RattleyCooper/Oyster/README.md

            OoO'
 ```

-Oyster is a lightweight multi-threaded reverse shell written in python
+Oyster is a lightweight multi-threaded reverse shell written in pure
-3.5.
-The server can push updates to the clients, and the clients will
+python 3.
+The server can push updates to the clients, and the clients
-overwrite/restart themselves.
-Client/Server/Server Shell commands can
+will overwrite/restart themselves.
+Client/Server/Server Shell commands
-also be added using the plugin system.
+can also be added using the plugin system.

 I wrote this after finding an example reverse shell on the thenewboston
 youtube channel.
 I saw some things I wanted to improve, so that's what